-Yoga Nidra, is a 6 session meditation training that is informed by the iRest approach which been developed by Richard Miller PhD.
+Yoga Nidra, is an 8 session meditation training that is informed by the iRest approach which been developed by Richard Miller PhD.
 Yoga Nidra includes but is not limited to aspects of mindfulness practice.
 It is integrative because it supports participants in becoming fully functioning, integrated and healthy human beings.
 It is restorative because it seeks to enable participants to recover their innate sense of joy, peace and wellbeing, enabling feelings of connection with themselves and all of life.

 How Does it Work ?